Nuzi ware

 Nuzi ware is the type of a ceramic ware which is especially associated with the Mitanni empire (15th to early 13th century BC).
 It was first identified at Nuzi, modern Iraq.
-This is a painted prestige pottery that is mostly found in a socially upscale context.
+This is a painted prestige pottery that is mostly found in a socially elevated context.

 Distribution

 Nuzi ware is typically found from the Orontes River valley in the west, to as far as Babylon in the east.
 In the south, specimens were also found in Qatna, a city that lies outside the sphere of influence of the Mitanni empire, which indicates that the Nuzi ceramics was also used as trade goods.

 Bronze Age pottery in the Middle East is mostly undecorated.
 The elegantly decorated Nuzi ware, with its delicate vessel shapes thus quickly aroused particular interest among researchers.

 Development

 Much older Khabur ware, which is mostly undecorated, or has simple geometrical decorations, precedes Nuzi ware in this general area, and it influenced Nuzi to some extent.
 The fourth and last phase of Khabur ware (around 1500 BC) is generally contemporaneous with Nuzi ware.

 Nuzi ware retains some shapes of Khabur ware, also the distinctive bird decorations of Nuzi have some precedence in the Khabur ware.
 At Tell Brak, Khabur ware occurs in parallel with white-on-dark painted Nuzi ware, which continues after the disappearance of Khabur ware at this site.